vazra/firestore-sqlite-sync/packages/electron-react/README.md

 1. Can I use this as a boilerplate for my electron-react app with native databases

    Ans.
 Yes, you can. this project itself is bootstrapped with [`electron-react boilerplate`](https://github.com/vazra/electron-webpack-typescript-react) You can either take it as the base project or fork this repo and remove unwanted db codes.
-The code is structured in such a way that any db code can be removed without much effort.

-For any bugs or requests create issues [here](https://github.com/vazra/electron-react-ts-rxdb-realm-sqlite/issues)
+For any bugs or requests create issues [here](https://github.com/vazra/sqlite-firestore-sync/issues)

 Pull requests are also invited. :rocket: